 - Nursing immediately after her lying-in period because it was believed she would produce better milk and greater quantities of it.

 Throughout the eighteenth century there were numerous advertisements by people looking for reliable wet nurses.
-These ads often requested that the nurse be a healthy, young woman with a good temperament.
+These advertisements often requested that the nurse be a healthy, young woman with a good temperament.
 Advertisements also frequently requested nurturing wet nurses or those with plenty of milk.
 One advertisement for a wet nurse that appeared in 1798 stated:

 “WET NURSE WANTED immediately in that capacity, a young healthful person of good character, with a fresh breast of milk.
 If from the country the more desirable.
 For particulars apply to Mr. Ledger, Albion Library, Dover.”